-2022 Actual \$ 2021 Actual \$

-Board Members

-Remuneration 1,885 1,955

-Leadership Team

-Remuneration 547,111 235,697

-Full-time equivalent members 5.44 2.00

-Total key management personnel remuneration 548,996 237,652
+Board Members 2023 Actual \$ 2022 Actual \$ Remuneration 2,044 1,885 Leadership Team Remuneration Full-time equivalent members 245,708 2.00 547,111 5.44 Total key management personnel remuneration 247,752 548,996

-There are 5 members of the Board excluding the Principal.
-The Board had held 11 full meetings of the Board in the year.
-The Board also has Finance (3 members) and Property (3 members) that met 11 and 11 times respectively.
+There are 4 members of the Board excluding the Principal.
+The Board has held 11 full meetings of the Board in the year.
 As well as these regular meetings, including preparation time, the Presiding Member and other Board members have also been involved in ad hoc meetings to consider student welfare matters including stand downs, suspensions, and other disciplinary matters.